Does CBD help with autoimmune disease in dogs?

 How do you manage autoimmune diseases naturally?

 Conventional treatments for autoimmune disease include steroids and other medications which suppress the immune system.
 However, 80 percent of the immune system is housed in the gut, which means that the gut health is the MOST important when it comes to getting immune system health in check.
 That means you have to cut the kibble.
 The best kibble is still not as good for your pet as raw or freeze-dried food.
-One of the best ways to feed raw is with Answers Pet Food.
 If you are interested in preparing your pet’s food at home, check out the Yin & Yang cookbook.

 Once you have switched your pet to a raw or freeze-dried diet, you will notice their inflammation decreasing, which helps with symptoms of autoimmune disease.
 You can also incorporate digestive enzymes, prebiotics, and minerals to get gut health in check.
 In addition, CBD can help with the symptoms of autoimmune disease.